shashankrdesai/ga_blog/README.txt

 List the static files in the site
 <br>

+FOR LOOPING THROUGH ALL STATIC FILES LIKE IMAGES AND STUFF
 {% for file1 in site.static_files %}
     {% if file1.image %}
     <img src="{{file1.path}}" alt="{{file1.name}}">